Solving multiple statement problems with help of Euler Diagram - Understanding with Example [ Bank PO Updates ]

 Now in general to solve these questions really quickly, we would start start from the conclusions and for each conclusion we will try to come up with a single possibility (from the premises) which invalidates that conclusion.
 A conclusion is true if there is no possibility which can invalidate it.

-Fully-Solved Bank-PO objective problems according to new syllabus and covering previous years papers: Quickly and effectively cover all subject-reasoning, english, quantitative-aptitude, computers, and banking related current affairs
+Fully-Solved Bank-PO objective problems and video lessons according to new syllabus and covering previous years papers: Quickly and effectively cover all subjects-reasoning, english, quantitative-aptitude, computers, and banking related current affairs